Vontae Daley-Campbell: Peterborough United

 On 14 February 2024, Daley-Campbell joined League One club Peterborough United on a short-term contract until the end of the season.
 On 12 May 2024, the club announced he would be released in the summer when his contract expired.

 Chesterfield

 On 1 August 2024, Daley-Campbell joined League Two club Chesterfield on a one-year deal with the option for a further twelve months.
+On 22 May 2026, Chesterfield announced the player was being released.

 International career

 Daley-Campbell was a member of the England under-17 team that hosted the 2018 UEFA European Under-17 Championship.